kmzbrnoI/rcs-api/Home.md

 ## Library workflow

- * When initializezd, library tries to load default configuration file placed at `./mtb/data/mtbcfg.ini`.
+ * When initialized, library tries to load default configuration file placed at `./mtb/mtbcfg.ini`.
- * All logs are placed by default to file `./mtb/log/date.log`.
-This setting could be changed in configuration file.
  * Logging can be enabled/disabled in configuration file.
- * Library automatically saves its configuration into `./mtb/data/mtbcfg.ini` before exiting.
+ * Library automatically saves its configuration into `./mtb/mtbcfg.ini` before exiting.

 ## Licence